Roving-Robotics/.github/profile/README.md

 # Welcome to Roving Robotics!

-There are a lot of things in robotics that aren't that hard to learn, but you need to know where to start.
+There are many things in robotics that aren't that hard to learn, but you need to know where to start.
 This Repo is a consolidation of basic skills for advanced robotics that anyone can learn online in less than an hour.

 Here are some of the resources I've used to get where I am and learn what I have: